bryanxtong/LearnMicroservicesWithSpringBoot3-RocketMQ/README.md

 docker exec -it <elasticsearch> bash /usr/share/elasticsearch/bin/elasticsearch-reset-password -i -u kibana_system
 ```

+and It now uses opentelemetry collector contrib to collect metrics to prometheus
+and traces to zipkin/jaeger/elasticsearch and logs to loki/elasticsearch,
+and grafana can be used to view loki logs, elasticsearch logs/traces, and prometheus metrics

 See the figure below for a diagram showing the container view.